 The Executive Director may decide to take any measure considered appropriate to ensure the potential conflict of interest does not occur or to remedy the actual Conflict of Interest.
 The Executive Director may also grant a waiver according to section 6.5.

 b.
-Declaration of Interests
+Yearly review of the Annual Declaration of Interests